developwithpurpose/front-end-developer-exercise/README.markdown

 As a user I want to be encouraged by how many friends of mine are also going through the selected baby step.
 I don't need to see all my friends; just a summary of who is in the same baby step.

-You should request the data from `/app/baby-steps.json`, which includes a list of friend objects.
+You should make an AJAX request for the data from `/app/baby-steps.json`, which includes a list of friend objects.
 Each object contains names and their baby step.
-Based on the data returned, you will need to show the following information to the user sorted by last name ascending.
+Based on the data returned, you will need to show the following information to the user, sorted by last name ascending.

 ### Message Logic